att/rcloud.social/doc/2.1/guidoc/doc.md

 <a href="img/multilinerpromptpaste.png"><img class="trunc" src="img/multilinerpromptpaste.png" /></a>

-To execute the code, simply put your cursor at the end of the last line and press `Enter/Return`.
+To execute the code, press `Enter/Return`.
+The whole block of code is executed, wherever the cursor is.

-Note that you cannot insert a prompt cell above an existing prompt cell.
+Note there is always one prompt cell at the end of the notebook.
 The only way to add new prompt cells is by executing the current prompt cell.
 When you do, a new cell is created under the existing one.

 ### Terminology